christurnertv/digital-ocean-ansible/README.md

 ## 6. Install Ansible and Dependencies

 Ansible is an IT automation platform written in Python.
-We will be using it to install and configure software on our server.
+We will be using it to install and configure software on our server from our Mac.

 We will be installing Ansible from source as opposed to using `pip` since some of the modules are not loaded correctly when installed via `pip`.
-Run the following commands to install Ansible:
+Run the following commands in your Mac OSX Terminal to install Ansible:

 ```
 cd ~/Downloads